Puri12/docker-release-maker/README.md

 #### Post Build Hook

-This is invoked after the image is built but before it is pushed the the repository.
+This is invoked after the image is built but before it is pushed to the repository.
 Its purpose is to run any functional, acceptance or security tests that are required before release.

-* Invokes a linter against the Dockerfile(s) (defaults to hadolint)
-* Invokes the Snyk security scanner (in local-only test mode)
-* Invokes a functional test script if provided by the image repository being built (see below).

-The script takes the following arguments (provided by the release-mananger):
+The script takes the following arguments (provided by the release-manager):

 * The hash of the locally built image.
 * An optional flag for if the script is being invoked in the context of a